JC144/NavigationWizard/README.md

 The provided sample demonstrates a basic implementation of the Navigation Wizard:

 1. The HTML structure defines three screens with the class `harry`.
-2. Each screen contains content and navigation buttons.
+2. Each screen contains content and navigation buttons (`harry-prev`, `harry-next`, `harry-home`).
+You get the classname allows the auto-discover.
 3. The second screen includes a checkbox, which could be used to control navigation to the next screen.

 ## License